DynamiteMonki/dotfiles/README.md

-This are my configs and set up using stow the one from GNU.

-# Benifits

-- Fast setup if I get a new machine
+This is my sweat little config.
+That uses GNU Stow to setup my config blazingly fast.